Precise measurement of differential cross sections of the {\Sigma}-p --> {\Lambda} n reaction in momentum range 470-650 MeV/c

-The number of the scattering events was estimated from the $\Delta p_{\Lambda} (\Sigma^{-}p \to \Lambda n)$ spectra for each scattering angle, as shown in Fig. \ref{showLambdaNConvWithFit4_result_c6} (d).
+The number of scattering events was estimated from the $\Delta p_{\Lambda} (\Sigma^{-}p \to \Lambda n)$ spectra for each scattering angle, as shown in Fig. \ref{showLambdaNConvWithFit4_result_c6} (d).
 The sum of the simulated background reactions was used as the background spectrum.
 The efficiency-corrected number of scattering events was estimated in several ways by changing the estimation of the scattering events and by changing the background estimation.
 In the $z$ vertex-dependent manner, $N_{scat}(i_{vtz}, \cos \theta)$ was obtained by subtracting the simulated background spectrum from the $\Delta p_{\Lambda} (\Sigma^{-}p \to \Lambda n)$ spectrum in each $z$ vertex region.
 The efficiency-corrected scattering number was obtained in the form of the numerator of equation (\ref{equ_cs}).
 Alternatively, we also estimated the efficiency-corrected scattering number with a modified form of $\sum_{i_{vtz}}N_{scat}(i_{vtz}, \cos \theta) / \bar{\epsilon}(i_{vtz}, \cos \theta)$.
 It implies that the scattering event number of all $z$ vertex bins was corrected by the averaged efficiency for the $z$ vertex position.
 In this method, the scattering event number was obtained from the reproduced spectrum for the $\Sigma^{-}p \to \Lambda n$ reaction (the spectrum with a brown line in Fig. \ref{showLambdaNConvWithFit4_result_c6} (d)) in the $\Delta p (\Sigma^{-}p \to \Lambda n)$ spectrum.
 Figs. \ref{compLambdaNEff_Ln_c4} (a) and (b) show the scattering event numbers with the statistical errors for each scattering angle for the two $\Sigma^{-}$ momentum regions.

-The detected event numbers are approximately 100 and 35 for each angular bin of $\Delta \cos \theta = 0.1$ for the momentum regions 470--550 MeV/$c$ and 550--650 MeV/$c$, respectively.
+The detected event numbers are approximately 1700 and 630 in total for the momentum regions 470--550 MeV/$c$ and 550--650 MeV/$c$, respectively.

 To estimate the effect of the background estimation, we also derived the efficiency-corrected number of scattering events based on a different background spectrum obtained by fitting the $\Delta p (\Sigma^{-}p \to \Lambda n)$ spectrum alone with the simulated spectra.
-The difference in the efficiency-corrected number of scattering events, which ranged approximately from a few \% to 20\% depending on background structure, was treated as the systematic uncertainty.
+The difference in the efficiency-corrected number of scattering events was treated as the systematic uncertainty.

+The sizes of the systematic uncertainties for each angle are indicated by the boxes in Figs. \ref{compLambdaNEff_Ln_c4} (a) and (b).